matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Static Testing/3 Feedback and Review Process.md

 #### Review Techniques – Role-based

 * Reviewers evaluate the work product from the perspective of individual stakeholder roles
-* Typical roles are specific end user types & roles in the organization such as:
+* Typical roles are specific end user types & roles in the organisation such as:
   * Experienced, inexperienced
   * User administrator
   * System administrator